Find Free Summer Meals for Kids

 No. There are no required documents or paperwork needed.
 You will not be asked to fill out any information at the meal site.

 This depends on the meal site.
 Each meal site can serve up to two meals per day, like breakfast and lunch or a snack and dinner.
-Because of the ongoing COVID-19 pandemic, meals are often bundled to last a few days.
 Download the Free Meals for Kids app to find out which meals are served at sites near you.
+In most cases, meals must be consumed at the meal site.
+Use the Free Meals for Kids app to see what your nearby meal site is offering.

 Meals are for kids 18 years old and younger.
 Some meal sites may offer meals to parents at a reduced price.

-Many meal sites are serving to go meals and allowing families to take them home, and many sites offer bundled meals.
+In most cases, meals must be consumed at the meal site.
 Use the Free Meals for Kids app to see what your nearby meal site is offering.

 There are hundreds of meal sites across the state, and each meal site is a little different.
 Some meal sites are large and some are small.